Embracing Permaculture Guatemala: The Influence & Impact

 The preservation of native plant varieties through seed saving and community seed banks safeguards biodiversity.
 This practice ensures food sovereignty and preserves traditional knowledge.

-Permaculture and Mayan Cultural Heritage: A Harmonious Blend
+Permaculture Guatemala & Mayan Cultural Heritage: A Harmonious Blend

 For the indigenous communities of Guatemala, permaculture goes beyond sustainable farming.
 It is intricately linked to the cultural heritage and ancestral wisdom of Guatemala.
 Here's how permaculture practices align with Mayan traditions